Flyers stabilize with start-to-finish win over Maple Leafs

 Through this gauntlet of a seven-game stretch, the Flyers are 1-2-0.
 They've got matchups with the Hurricanes, Bruins, Panthers and Rangers still remaining.

-The Flyers went with 1-1-1 against the Maple Leafs (38-20-9) in their three-game regular-season series.
-Prior to this win, the Flyers 0-7-1 in their last eight matchups with Toronto.
+The Flyers went 1-1-1 against the Maple Leafs (38-20-9) in their three-game regular-season series.
+Prior to this win, the Flyers were 0-7-1 in their last eight matchups with Toronto.

 • Five days after the Maple Leafs chased him 20 minutes into the game, Ersson got another crack at Toronto and was significantly better.